Q. If you are going to do something lots of times, is it always more efficient to invest heavily in planning to get a rapid execution ?

-The Kiwi CSharp flow uses classical HLS on each thread in turn to generate a static schedule for that thread, but these interact dynamically.
+The Kiwi HLS flow uses classical HLS on each thread in turn to generate a static schedule for that thread, but these interact dynamically.
 E.g. using FIFO queues between components.

 Combined with a server farm we get localised static schedules and global dynamics.

 A static computational graph takes less management than approches that dynamically map work to processing nodes.

 The work stealing schedulling approach is widely used for dynamic schedulling of workload that is already statically divided into parallel tasks that may dynamically vary in execution time. »Wikipedia

 A hardware server can be shared (contended for) by multiple clients.
 For example, Bluespec's rich library contains a Completion Buffer and other flexible structures for easy creation of pools of servers for dynamic load sharing.

 Alternatively: current research, (Ali Zaidi) discards input control flow and compiles to locally to dataflow hardware: The VSFG-S Approach.
 KiwiC should have a plugin for this soon...